Digital Factory Planning TU Braunschweig

 Interactive collaborative factory planning with multi-touch software and interface to virtual reality.

-Other elements of interactive factory planning include the integration of forklift aisles and routes, a process step that is also performed using touch gestures.
-Because Garamantis has designed the entire software as a true multi-user application, several people can work at the same time without getting in each other’s way.
+Routes and aisles for forklifts can also be added using intuitive touch gestures.
+As Garamantis has developed the software as a multi-user application, several planners can work at the same table without getting in each other’s way.

-The plotting software also has an external interface for additional data visualisation.
-For example, an external screen can display real-time performance data resulting from the current state of the design.
-This performance data includes the power consumption, noise emission, total load and material throughput of the machines used in the simulation.
+The scheduling software has interfaces for external visualisation.
+For example, performance data can be displayed in real time on an additional screen to reflect the current status of the design.
+This data includes power consumption, noise emissions, total load and material throughput of the scheduled machines.

 TU Braunschweig